Why Volunteer Intern with AFAWI?

 Yes, anyone is welcomed to apply to Volunteer Intern.
 We are looking for passionate individuals that are willing to learn and collaborate on projects that help communities in Ghana.
-It is a well-structured program where Volunteer Interns will be required to write a report by the end of the program.
+It is a well structured program where Volunteer Interns will be required to write a report by the end of the program.

-Will I work with other volunteers?
+Will I work with other volunteer interns?